Mesh Generation#

 Tet Mesh#

-After selecting the desired surface(s) to reference, right click to show the context menu New>Tet Mesh.
+After selecting the references, right click to show the context menu New>Tet Mesh.
 The tet mesh dialog will appear to set meshing parameters.
+The major categories are described below:

 Solid vs Fluid#